-We've launched an interactive map through which residents can suggest locations where they would like to see
+In July 2020 we launched an interactive map through which residents could suggest locations where they would like to see

 speed cushions installed.
 Residents could use this application to submit a location, or “like” a location already submitted, for the City to consider putting a speed cushion in 2021.

 Submissions were collected until November 13, 2020.
 Submissions will be shared with City Council in January 2021 to help councillors decide where speed bumps should be placed in each ward in 2021.

 Ontario's Ministry of Transportation’s Highway Traffic Act (HTA) sets a default municipal speed limit of 50 km/h on roadways within cities, towns, villages or built-up areas.
 The HTA grants the City authority to set speed limits; under this legislation, set speed limits range from 40–80 km/h in 10 km/h intervals.